Documentation and tutorials.

 x = 1 var equ x match symbol, var symbol = 2 end match assert x = 2

-The difference between them is that "irpv" would execute its block even for an empty value, while in the case of "match" the "else" block would have to be added to handle the empty text.
+The difference between them is that "irpv" would execute its block even for an empty value, while in the case of "match" the "else" block would need to be added to handle an empty text.

-When the evaluation of symbolic variables in the matched text is undesirable, the symbol created with "define" can be used as a proxy to preserve the text, because the replacement is not recursive:
+When the evaluation of symbolic variables in the matched text is undesirable, a symbol created with "define" can be used as a proxy to preserve the text, because the replacement is not recursive:

 macro drop value local temporary define temporary value match =A, temporary db A restore A else db value end match end macro A equ 1 A equ 2 drop A drop A

-The "rmatch" directive is very similar to "match", but it operates on the raw text of the second argument.
+The "rawmatch" directive (with a synonym "rmatch") is very similar to "match", but it operates on the raw text of the second argument.
 Not only it does not evaluate the symbolic variables, but it also strips the text of any additional context it could have carried.

-struc has instruction rmatch raw, instruction namespace . raw end namespace end rmatch end struc define x x has a = 3 assert x.a = 3
+struc has instruction rawmatch text, instruction namespace . text end namespace end rawmatch end struc define x x has a = 3 assert x.a = 3

 In the above sample the identifier of "a" would be interpreted in the context effective for the line calling the "has" macroinstruction if it was not converted back into the raw text by "rmatch".